 - evidence about economic and social responses (e.g., school and public-transit changes)

-The full taxonomy of public-health measures, clinical management of COVID-19, health-system arrangements and economic and social responses can be found in a single document.
+The full taxonomy of COVID-19 responses can be found in a single document.

-Here’s how the inventory can save you time when you’re asked a question by decision-makers:
+Here’s how searching the inventory can save you time when you’re asked a question by decision-makers:

 - you can avoid searching all of the high-yield, high quality sources of evidence syntheses in our guide to COVID-19 evidence sources (we’ve already searched them for you)

-- you can avoid looking at the many available evidence syntheses to identify the best one for each decision (for each of thousands of existing COVID-19 evidence syntheses, we’ve already extracted the date of last search for evidence, rated the quality of the synthesis, examined whether the synthesis transparently presents the certainty of the available evidence, and then used these data to identify the ‘best’ evidence synthesis or, if there are several contenders or one contender for two or more facets of the issue, to identify the best two or more evidence syntheses)
+- if you’re pressed for time, you can avoid looking at the many available evidence syntheses included in the database to identify the best one for each decision by using the appropriate advanced search filter (for each of thousands of existing COVID-19 evidence syntheses included in the searchable database, we’ve already extracted the date of last search for evidence, rated the quality of the synthesis, examined whether the synthesis transparently presents the certainty of the available evidence, and then used these data to identify the ‘best’ evidence synthesis or, if there are several contenders or one contender for two or more facets of the issue, to identify the best two or more evidence syntheses)

-- you can avoid clicking on hyperlinks that aren’t relevant to you (we’ve already replaced the authors’ document title for their evidence synthesis with a ‘declarative title’ that provides decision-relevant details like the interventions or exposures examined and the certainty of available evidence)
+- you can avoid clicking on hyperlinks that aren’t relevant to you (for each of the ‘best’ evidence syntheses, we’ve already replaced the authors’ document title with a ‘declarative title’ that provides decision-relevant details like the interventions or exposures examined and the certainty of available evidence)

 - you can avoid starting from scratch when the same issue returns to the decision agenda (we identify which evidence syntheses are ‘living’ evidence syntheses that are updated as new studies are published and we update the information about each synthesis each week so you can check back as needed to see whether the evidence has changed).